astropy/astropy/docs/development/index.rst

 Substantial parts of this content have been adapted from the excellent `pandas developer documentation <https://pandas.pydata.org/pandas-docs/stable/development/index.html>`_.
-Astropy is grateful to the pandas team for sharing their documentation.
+Astropy is grateful to the pandas team for their documentation efforts.

 {% if is_development %}